Airport Development Program Overview

 When Terminal 1 opened in 1967, it served 2.5 million passengers in its first year.
 In 2018, the same facility served more than 12 million.
 For roughly half of our passengers, Terminal 1 provides their first impression of San Diego.
 Admittedly, it’s not a very good one.

-The Airport Development Plan (ADP) envisions the replacement of Terminal 1 with a more modern facility and other improvements that enhance the airport experience for everyone.
+The Airport Development Program (ADP) envisions the replacement of Terminal 1 with a more modern facility and other improvements that enhance the airport experience for everyone.

 Want to learn more about the ADP?
 Start by clicking below.